 Part of the application for Letters of Administration includes valuing the estate.
 This may be difficult in respect of some of the deceased's assets.
-While the value of the artwork still owned by the artist may increase in the future, it is the current value that needs to be considered.
+Assets should be valued at the date of the deceased's passing.
+While the value of the artwork still owned by the artist may increase in the future, it is the current value which needs to be considered in valuing the estate.